dornabdi/Credit_Risk_Analysis/README.md

 I oversampled the data using the RandomOverSampler and SMOTE, undersampled the data using the ClusterCentroids aalgorithm.
 I then combined over and undersampling using the SMOTEENN algorithm.
 Then I compared these two to the BalancedRandomForestClassifier and EasyEnsembleClassifier.

-## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+## Results: Comparing accuracy scores, precision, and recall of all three models.

 ### RandomOverSampler